Alex-CG/udacity-capstone/README.md

 # udacity-devops-eng-capstone
 Capstone - Project 5

-How to setup the project:
+How is the project setup:

-Tool used       : CircleCI
+ * Tool used       : CircleCI
-Deployment type : Rolling update
+ * Deployment type : Rolling update

 The deployment pipeline will include the following jobs: